olegrosynskyi/java-spring-boot-test/README.md

    in most cases the setup will include your app and a mysql docker like this sample but your case might be different,
    You can read more about compose [here](https://docs.docker.com/compose/gettingstarted/)

+### Gradle Dependency Lock

+To achieve reproducible builds, it is necessary to lock versions of dependencies and transitive dependencies such that a build with the same inputs will always resolve the same module versions.
+This is called dependency locking.

+This template contains `gradle.lockfile` in each module, it contains list of all dependencies which are used in application.
+If you need to do any changes to dependencies you also need to update lock file.

+There are few ways to do that:

+- Run command `./gradlew assemble --write-locks`
+- Run existing task `./gradlew updateLocks`

+It will add all necessary changes to `gradle.lockfile`, then you can review them and commit together with other changes.

 ### Project files explained

 - `Dockerfile`: Basic image used for your application (in both production and tests).
 Usually the file merely points to a pre-built image hosted on `kenshoo.jfrog.io`.
 You can build the image locally using `./gradlew assemble`